8000 Investigations and Assessments

 How to Choose a Finding When the Client Refuses to Cooperate

-Once the APS specialist has completed all necessary steps above, he or she must reach a finding.
+Once the APS specialist has completed all necessary steps above, he or she must enter a finding (disposition) for each allegation.

 All of the following apply: